10 Ways to Demonstrate Interest in a College

 7. Send a thank you note

-8. Connect on social media
+8. Connect and engage on social media

 9. Write strong supplements